• Yamagata Prefectural Touohgakkan Junior and Senior High School

 Areas covered as subjects of study

-Biodiversity, Disaster reduction/prevention, Climate change, Energy, Environment, Cultural diversity, International understanding, Gender equality, Welfare, Sustainable production and consumption, Health, Dietary education
+Biodiversity, Climate change, Energy, Environment, International understanding, Sustainable production and consumption, Health, Dietary education

 Annual Work Plan